KhronosGroup/glTF/extensions/2.0/Khronos/KHR_technique_webgl/README.md

 #### Values

 The `values` property defines the list of values, each of which is passed to the technique uniform of the same name, and when specified, overrides the corresponding uniform `value`.
+This property must be present if no uniform `value` is supplied.

 ## Extensions